watson-developer-cloud/assistant-simple/README.md

 ### Setting up the Conversation service

-You can use an exisiting instance of the Watson Assistant service.
+You can use an exisiting instance of the Conversation service.
 Otherwise, follow these steps.

 1. At the command line, go to the local project directory (`conversation-simple`).